 South Carolina Department of Education (SCDE) - Office of Career and Technical Education

-Grants to South Carolina nonprofit trade associations and educational foundations to provide educational training programs in eligible fields.
-Funding is intended to support industry-specific career and technical education programs that will grow a skilled workforce in the following sectors: construction, automotive, healthcare, engineering, hospitality and tourism, and mechanical contracting.
+Grants to South Carolina nonprofit trade associations and educational foundations to provide educational training programs in a range of fields.
+Funding is intended to support industry-specific career and technical education programs that will increase the number of skilled workers in the following sectors: construction, automotive, healthcare, engineering, hospitality and tourism, and mechanical contracting.
 Funds may be used for activities such as student assessment and testing programs, professional development for teachers, student recruitment, and programs for guidance and career counselors.

 The purpose of the Career Clusters Partnership Program is to support instructor/student training and student testing in industry clusters to increase the state’s skilled workforce.
 The SCDE administers the program through its Office of Career and Technical Education (OCTE).

 A priority for the 2021−22 program is student assessment, as stated in Proviso 1A.33.
 The OCTE is primarily interested in student assessments for secondary program completers.

 The Career Cluster Partnership Program funds must be used to support the following activities and programs:

 Proposed programs should reflect the purpose of this program with the majority of activities in support of training and testing in the respective industry cluster.
 Salaries should be held to a minimum, and personnel, their qualifications, and their responsibilities must be included in the application.
 While computers and software are eligible expenditures, estimates should be reasonable, and all supplies and materials must be clearly tied to the proposed program’s goals and objectives.
 Grants must be used in accordance with statutory and state requirements stated in section F., and grant funds must be used to support the activities stated in section G of the RFP, in Supporting Documents, below.